 Ready to book your Portugal solo travel?
 The sooner you book your reservations, the more you’re likely to save money and get the best flight, accommodation, and rental car choices and deals.

 Don’t miss out and find the best Portugal travel deals.
 The best time to book travel is now.
 Bundling flight, hotel and/or transportation reservations may even save you more money on your trip to Portugal.

 Portugal is where I met my mates from Australia and New Zealand.
 Originally, I was only going to spend a few days in Lisbon wandering the cobblestone streets and then a couple of days in Lagos.
 We were having so much fun in Lagos, however, two days turned into six.
 Instead of heading back to Barcelona, I celebrated my 26th birthday in Lagos.

 Lagos was, and still is, one of my favorite towns.
 I finally revisited Lagos, along with Lisbon, in 2021.
-I also went to the Duoro Valley, Porto, Sintra, Braga, Coimbra and Cascais.
+I also went to the Duoro Valley, Porto, Sintra, Braga, Coimbra, Cascais, and Lisbon.